 Priscilla Walton (English) and her co-author, Bruce Tucker, have just published their new book, American Culture Transformed: Dialing 9/11, with Palgrave Macmillan (London: 2012).
 “American Culture Transformed offers an interesting sampling of the cultural landscape in America after 9/11.
 The authors provide compelling snapshots of iconic moments and figures from the military, economics, the arts, and politics.
 The book will stir memories and make us uncomfortable again.”

 – Mary Poovey, New York University

-Andrew M. Johnston (History) presented a paper at the annual meeting of the Society for Historians of American Foreign Relations in Hartford at the end of June.
-The paper was entitled “Rebuilding internationalism in Europe: American women, feminist pacifism, and the Women’s International League for Peace and Freedom, 1919-1923.”
-It was part of a panel chaired by the Sorbonne Nouvelle’s Serge Ricard with co-presenters Claire Delahaye (Tours) and Daniela Rossini (Rome III) and commentary from Carol Chin (Toronto), entitled Women in a Post-Revolutionary World, 1919-1929.
+Andrew M. Johnston (History) presented “Rebuilding internationalism in Europe: American women, feminist pacifism, and the Women’s International League for Peace and Freedom, 1919-1923,” at the annual meeting of the Society for Historians of American Foreign Relations in Hartford in June.
+The paper was part of a panel chaired by the Sorbonne Nouvelle’s Serge Ricard, with co-presenters Claire Delahaye (Tours) and Daniela Rossini (Rome III) and commentary from Carol Chin (Toronto), entitled Women in a Post-Revolutionary World, 1919-1929.